ysyk2021/managing-conflict-in-small-businesses-balancing-personal-and-professional-relationships/src/chapter-12-2.md

-Chapter 12: Conclusion: Final Recommendations for Managing Conflict in Small Businesses
+Final Recommendations for Managing Conflict in Small Businesses
 =======================================================================================

 Effective conflict management is essential for maintaining a positive and productive work environment in small businesses.
 In this chapter, we will provide final recommendations for managing conflict in small businesses based on the key points and strategies covered throughout the book.